 But, anyway, if you really want to know which are the most efficient solar panels (or solar cells) out there, I actually happened to be putting together a list of solar records recently and can give you the rundown.
 But, as I do so, I’ll drop in a few key notes making the point above a bit clearer.
 Before looking at solar panels as a whole, let’s have a quick look at the producers of some of the most efficient solar cells (the key component of solar panels) and their efficiency records:

 - 46% efficient solar cells by Soitec & Fraunhofer Institute.
-Notably, these world-leading solar cells from Soitec and Fraunhofer Institute are in the concentrator triple-junction solar cell category.
+Notably, these world-leading solar cells from Soitec and Fraunhofer Institute are in the concentrator quadruple-junction solar cell category.
 Such solar cells are complicated and are not used in residential or commercial applications… because they are bloody expensive.
 They are used in space applications by the likes of NASA, where a bit of extra space (or, as it may be, less space via extra efficiency) can make a huge difference.

 - 32.6% solar cells by a Spanish solar research institute (IES) and university (UPM).
 These are another step down, as they are in the two-junction, concentrator solar cell category.
 (For an intro on “junctions,” by the way, check out this multi-junction photovoltaic cell article on Wikipedia.)
 Again, these are still far different solar cells from what are used in commercial or residential installations.

 - There are about a dozen or so extra categories that I could run down.
 Some categories have very high efficiencies but the solar cells are quite expensive, while others are actually on the other end of the spectrum (no pun intended) and are very cheap but have very low efficiency.
 Of course, some are both inefficient and expensive, but apparently worth researching nonetheless.
 The key, as I noted earlier, is finding the best balance between cost and efficiency.